-1.14 AS-BUILT DRAWINGS
+1.11 AS-BUILT DRAWINGS

-- A. The contractor shall maintain two full size sets of as-built drawings which will be kept current during construction of the project, to include all contract changes, modifications and clarifications. - B. All variations shall be shown in the same general detail as used in the contract drawings.
-To insure compliance, as-built drawings shall be made available for the Project Engineer's review, as often as requested.

-- C. Contractor shall deliver two approved completed sets of as-built drawings to the Project Engineer within 5 calendar days after each completed phase and after the acceptance of the project by the Project Engineer. - D. Paragraphs A, B, & C shall also apply to all shop drawings.
+- A. The Contractor shall maintain two full size sets of as-built drawings which will be kept current during construction of the project, to include all contract changes, modifications and clarifications. - B. All variations shall be shown in the same general detail as used in the contract drawings.
+To insure compliance, as-built drawings shall be made available for the Project Engineer's review, as often as requested. - C. Contractor shall deliver two hard copy approved completed sets of asbuilt drawings and one electronic version (scanned PDF) to the Project Engineer within 15 calendar days after each completed phase and after the acceptance of the project by the Project Engineer. - D. Paragraphs A, B, & C shall also apply to all shop drawings.

-1.15 USE OF ROADWAYS
+1.12 USE OF ROADWAYS

-A. For hauling, use only established public roads and roads on Medical Center property.
+A. For hauling, use only established public roads and roads on Medical Center property and, when authorized by the Project Engineer, such temporary roads which are necessary in the performance of contract work.
+Temporary roads shall be constructed and restoration performed by the Contractor at Contractor's expense.
 When necessary to cross curbing, sidewalks, or similar construction, they must be protected by well-constructed bridges.

-1.16 TEMPORARY USE OF MECHANICAL AND ELECTRICAL EQUIPMENT
+1.13 TEMPORARY USE OF MECHANICAL AND ELECTRICAL EQUIPMENT

-- A. Use of new installed mechanical and electrical equipment to provide heat, ventilation, plumbing, light and power will be permitted subject to written approval and compliance with the following provisions: - 1.
-Permission to use each unit or system must be given by Project Engineer in writing.
+- A. Use of new installed mechanical and electrical equipment to provide heat, ventilation, plumbing, light and power will be permitted subject to written approval and compliance with the following provisions: - Permission to use each unit or system must be given by Project Engineer in writing.
 If the equipment is not installed and maintained in accordance with the written agreement and following provisions, the Project Engineer will withdraw permission for use of the equipment. - 2.
 Electrical installations used by the equipment shall be completed in accordance with the drawings and specifications to prevent damage to the equipment and the electrical systems, i.e. transformers, relays, circuit breakers, fuses, conductors, motor controllers and their overload elements shall be properly sized, coordinated and adjusted.
+Installation of temporary electrical equipment or devices shall be in accordance with NFPA 70, National Electrical Code, (2014 Edition), Article 590, Temporary Installations.
 Voltage supplied to each item of equipment shall be verified to be correct and it shall be determined that motors are not overloaded.
 The electrical equipment shall be thoroughly cleaned before using it and again immediately before final inspection including vacuum cleaning and wiping clean interior and exterior surfaces. - Units shall be properly lubricated, balanced, and aligned.
 Vibrations must be eliminated. - 4.
-Automatic temperature control systems for preheat coils shall function properly and all safety controls shall function to prevent coil freeze-up damage.
+Automatic control systems for preheat coils shall function properly.